- What is a crypto trading license and why it matters

 Mandatory KYC / AML requirements

-Crypto exchanges in the UAE must implement full Know Your Customer (KYC) and Anti-Money Laundering (AML) procedures.
+Crypto exchange and broker firms in the UAE must implement full Know Your Customer (KYC) and Anti-Money Laundering (AML) procedures.
 This includes client onboarding verification, continuous risk assessment, transaction monitoring, and regular reporting.

 Cybersecurity, reporting, and audit rules